r-a-p-a/mint-dev-vm/README.md

 ### Visual Studio Code

-This is a 'vanilla' install, with the intention that it be used for TypeScript development.
+This is a 'vanilla' install, with the intention that it be used for TypeScript or similar development.

 ### Geany

-My main reason for installing the Geany editor as a complement to `gedit` is to have an editor that remembers which files were being edited from the previous session.
+Geany has been installed as a complement to `gedit` in order to have an editor that automatically remembers which files were edited in the previous session and opens them automatically.

+### Firefox Extensions
+* Adblock Plus
+* Ghostery
+* NoScript Security Suite
+* Markdown Viewer
+* Classic Theme Restorer
+* Tab Groups

 ### Git Config